 });

 Before we get into handling the response, let’s first break down redirect_buffer and response_writer.
-HTTP redirects are handled automatically, but you need to provide a buffer for the response headers:
+HTTP redirects are handled automatically, but you need to provide a buffer for the response headers.
+We do this with a slice of u8 bytes.

 var redirect_buffer: [8 * 1024]u8 = undefined;